 Depression is unique to each individual person, and the causes of depression also vary from person to person – Some people find talking therapies are helpful as this helps them gain a clearer understanding of what it means to them.
 Periods of depression can be triggered by life events, physical illness, change, bereavement or loss, alcohol and/or drug use, and sometimes as a side effect of medication.

 Some people believe that depression is genetic, or due to a chemical imbalance of the brain.
 Whilst we do inherit our genes from our parents, there is an argument that learned behaviour plays a big part in why depression is often prevalent amongst family groups – for example, if we grow up in a household where our parents did not talk about feelings or emotions, we too may find it hard to talk about how we are feeling.
 The evidence for depression being due to a chemical imbalance in the brain has been inconsistent, and chemical testing is not usually used in the diagnosis of depression.

 It is important to be aware that there are no ‘quick fix’ solutions, but building a series of self-care strategies that can be maintained is helpful.
 A common symptom of depression is a lack of energy and motivation, however the more involved you are in your recovery the better the results.

-Not all people who experience depression need medication – this is a choice you can make, and should be discussed with you GP.
+Not all people who experience depression need medication – this is a choice you can make and should be discussed with your GP.
 There are many other options that people often find helpful to try before considering medication.

 Strategy One: Self Care